-Responsive web design is changing the way we approach websites.
+Responsive web design has changed the way we approach websites.
 It’s mainstream enough that most B2B clients have an idea what is.
 Ask them to explain a responsive website and they may say “it’s a site that works on the desktop and mobile phones.”
 The more technical ones may mention flexible layouts and media queries.
 Tell a client who is unfamiliar with responsive web design that it will make the company’s one B2B website accessible across a range of devices, and a likely reaction is, “Sounds good.
 Give me one of those.”

 Although responsive web design is not the right answer for every website project (it still depends on your goals), in many cases it is the best way to go.
 But when clients and agencies agree that they want their new site to be responsive, they think about the end deliverable.
 (Look!
 I can resize my browser and the website layout responds.
 Real users don’t do this btw.)
 They often don’t consider how it impacts the design and development process.